Local Time

 This converter accepts seconds or milliseconds and displays local time, UTC time, ISO format, and relative time.
 You can also enter a date and convert it back to a timestamp.

 Most Unix timestamps are 10 digits in seconds.
-JavaScript timestamps are usually 13 digits in milliseconds.
+JavaScript Date values are usually 13 digits in milliseconds.

 Why does local time differ from UTC?